klarna/klarna-on-demand-ios/doc/integration.md

   [self dismissViewControllerAnimated:YES completion:nil];
 }

+// This will reflect failure coming from the server
+- (void)klarnaPreferencesFailed:(KODPreferencesViewController *)controller withPayload:(NSDictionary *)dictionary {
+  // Dismiss the preferences view and notify the user that preferences failed [self dismissViewControllerAnimated:YES completion:nil];
+  [self notifyOfPreferencesError]; // This method is an illustration and is not part of the SDK }

+// This will reflect failure coming from the WebView
-- (void)klarnaPreferencesFailed:(KODPreferencesViewController *)controller {
+- (void)klarnaPreferencesFailed:(KODPreferencesViewController *)controller withError:(NSError *)error {
 // Dismiss the preferences view and notify the user that an error occurred [self dismissViewControllerAnimated:YES completion:nil];
 [self notifyOfPreferencesError]; // This method is an illustration and is not part of the SDK }

 ```